 If others don’t understand, it’s often because you aren’t communicating effectively.

-Improve your team attitude by shutting down the FIGJAM
+4. Improve your team’s attitude in the workplace by shutting down the FIGJAM

 Often, a bad team attitude is fuelled by one or more FIGJAMmers, who are more vocal, confident and pushy than other team members.
 Of course, FIGJAM stands for “F*** I’m Good, Just Ask Me”.